-1 assets so sold and in accordance with the Securitization Plan. as defined in the Securitization Act.
-2 3 (135) Security of Tenure - The degree of protection afforded to 4 5 qualified Program beneficiaries against Infringement or unjust, 6 unreasonable and arbitrary eviction or disposition, by virtue of 7 the right of ownership, lease agreement, usufruct and other 8 contractual arrangements, as defined in the Urban Development 9 and Housing Act.
-10
+(135) Security of Tenure - The degree of protection afforded to qualified Program beneficiaries against infringement or unjust, unreasonable and arbitrary eviction or disposition, by virtue of the right of ownership, lease agreement, usufruct and other contractual arrangements, as defined in the Urban Development and Housing Act.

-- (136) Seller -The person or entity which conveys to the Special Purpose Entity the assets forming the asset pool in accordance with the Securitization Plan.
-In most instances, the seller may Itself be the Originator, as defined in the Securitization Act. - (137) Servicer The entity designated by the SPE to collect and record payments received on the assets, to remit such collections to the SPE, and perform such other services as may be specifically required by the SPE, excluding asset management or administration, as defined in the Securitization Act.
+(136) Seller -The person or entity which conveys to the Special Purpose Entity the assets forming the asset pool in accordance with the Securitization Plan.
+In most instances, the seller may itself be the Originator, as defined in the Securitization Act.

-(138) Sidewalk - The portion, on each side of the road right-of-way (RROW) reserved for the exclusive use of pedestrians and the disabled who are in transit, as defined in the National Building Code.
+(137) Servicer - The entity designated by the SPE to collect and record payments received on the assets, to remit such collections to the SPE, and perform such other services as may be specifically required by the SPE, excluding asset management or administration, as defined in the Securitization Act.

-- (139) Single Family Residence A type of residential structure designed to include on dwelling, as defined in the Home Guaranty Corporation Act. - (140) Site Development The process of introducing road works, earthworks, water and power facilities, and other related works.
-This also includes off-site works related to infrastructure development necessary to improve the project site and existing service facilities. - (141) Slum (See Blighted Areas) Any area where dwellings predominate which, by reason of dilapidation, overcrowding, faulty arrangement or designed, lack of ventilation, light or sanitation facilities, or any combination of these factors, are detrimental to safety, health or morals, as defined in the Home Guaranty Act.
+1 (138) Sidewalk - The portion, on each side of the road right-of-way 2 (RROW) reserved for the exclusive use of pedestrians and the 3 disabled who are in transit, as defined in the National Building 4 Code.
+5 6 (139) Single Family Residence - A type of residential structure 7 designed to include on dwelling, as defined in the Home 8 Guaranty Corporation Act.
+9 10 (140) Site Development - The process of introducing road works, 11 earthworks, water and power facilities, and other related works.
+12 This also includes off-site works related to infrastructure 13 development necessary to improve the project site and existing 14 service facilities.
+15 16 (141) Slum (See Blighted Areas) - Any area where dwellings 17 predominate which, by reason of dilapidation, overcrowding, 18 faulty arrangement or designed, lack of ventilation, light or 19 sanitation facilities, or any combination of these factors, are 20 detrimental to safety, health or morals, as defined in the Home

-(142) Slum Improvement and Resettlement Program - The program of the National Housing Authority of upgrading and improving blighted squatter areas outside of Metro Manila pursuant to existing statutes and pertinent executive Issuances, as defined in the Urban Development and Housing Act.
+Guaranty Act.

-(143) Small Property Owners - Those whose only real property consists of residential lands not exceeding three hundred square meters (300 sq. m) in highly urbanized cities and eight hundred square meters (800 sq.m.) in other urban areas, as defined in the Urban Development and Housing Act.
+- (142) Slum Improvement and Resettlement Program The program of the National Housing Authority of upgrading and Improving blighted squatter areas outside of Metro Manila pursuant to existing statutes and pertinent executive issuances, as defined in the Urban Development and Housing Act. - (143) Small Property Owners Those whose only real property consists of residential lands not exceeding three hundred square meters (300 sq. m) in highly urbanized cities and eight defined in the Urban Development and Housing Act.